 How to do long-term capacity planning: 3 tips to keep in mind

 If you’re wondering how to do capacity planning, here are three tips to keep in mind as you’re tackling this process for your own team.

 1. Use a work breakdown structure

-This helps you see what work can be done simultaneously by different team members.
+This helps you see what work can be done simultaneously by different team members, giving you visibility into capacity vs utilization.
 This will also allow you to optimize your workflows and make the most of the time your team has available.
 This means that one person isn’t twiddling their thumbs and waiting for the project to be passed to them—they can work on something concurrently.